MarkusH/talk-orm/examples.rst

 That works, we end up with *a lot* of database queries.
 Specifically, we end up with ``1 + $number_of_books`` queries.
 Why is that?

-First, we're selecting all books.
+First, we're selecting all the books.
 That's one query.
 Then, in the for loop, we make *one query per book*.
 In case you're wondering: that is *bad*!.

 Excourse: Inspecting database queries
 -------------------------------------

-When you're developing your Django project or app, it can be helpful to quickly check the recent database queries.
-For that, Django tracks them on the database
+When you're developing your Django project or app, it can be helpful to check the recent database queries quickly.
+For that, Django tracks them on the database connection:
-connection:

 .. code:: python